odud-by/uae-fdi-resilience-analysis/README.md

 As new data emerge, the blend between historical dynamics and structural momentum can be recalibrated.
 For now, the evidence supports a disciplined but momentum-aware outlook.

-The central message is clear: UAE FDI remains exposed to global cycles, but its medium-term trajectory is increasingly shaped by domestic structural strength.
+The central message is clear: UAE FDI remains exposed to global cycles, yet its medium-term trajectory is increasingly shaped by domestic structural strength.
 Sustaining that strength is the critical policy task for 2025–2026.